ilteoood/solving-real-world-module-federation-problems/pages/07_module-federation.md

 # Module federation basic concepts

-> **It allows the distribution of software at runtime, with additional support for fallbacks.**
+> **It allows the distribution of software at runtime, with additional support for fallbacks and shared libraries.**
 > **It works on both client and server.**

 <div class="flex flex-col pt-16">